Assessments for Graduation

 American Government FAQ:

-In May/June of the year that they take the American Government course.
-Students who miss the test will be tested in the following school year.
+Students will take the assessment in May/June of the year that they take the American Government course.
+Students who miss the test will be tested in the summer.

-Parents can see results for Spring 2022 test administrations in summer of 2022 by accessing the HCPSS Connect system (http://www.hcpss.org/connect/ Standardized Test Scores Tab).
-Paper reports are distributed in fall of the following school year.
+Student MCAP final exam scores will be reported on 4th quarter report cards.
+Parents can see results for the Spring test administrations in late summer by accessing the HCPSS Connect system (http://www.hcpss.org/connect/ Standardized Test Scores Tab).
+Paper reports are distributed in the Fall of the following school year.

 Are the assessment results reported to colleges?